mdagois/gca/README.md

 There are assets from other sources as well.
 They all belong to the public domain and were authored by [Armando Montero](https://opengameart.org/users/armm1998), [GX310](https://gx310.itch.io), [Patrick](https://opengameart.org/users/patvanmackelberg), and [Sebastian Riedel](https://opengameart.org/users/ba%C5%9Dto).

-## Samples

-The source code of all samples is available in the [samples](samples) folder.
-Prebuilt ROMs are available in the [prebuilt/roms](prebuilt/roms) folder.
-The instructions to build the ROMs are in [samples/README.md](samples/README.md).

-## Assets

-The graphics assets used in the samples are available in the [assets](assets) folder.
-Converted assets, such as tilesets and tilemaps, are available in the [prebuilt/assets](prebuilt/assets) folder.
-Each sample has copies of the converted assets it uses in its folder.
-The instructions to convert the assets are in [assets/README.md](assets/README.md).

-## Tools

-The source code for all the custom tools created for the purpose of this book is available in the [tools](tools) folder.
-This includes all the data converters, an HTML color converter, and the printer simulator.
-For Windows, prebuilt data conversion tools, as well as a copy of GNU make, are available in the [bin](bin) directory, for convenience.
-For other operating systems, it is necessary to rebuild the tools.
-The instructions to build and use the tools are in [tools/README.md](tools/README.md).

-## Games

-Prebuilt ROMs are available in the [prebuilt/games](prebuilt/games) folder.
-The source code for the games is in the [games](games) folder.
-More information is available in [games/README.md](games/README.md).

 ## Contributing

-If you wish to contribute fixes, tools, or games to the repository, please do a pull request.
+If you wish to contribute bug fixes, tools, or games to the repository, please do a pull request.
 Contact the support at support@codingadventures.xyz for any question related to contributions.

 ## Support